Key ally of Germany's Merkel to fight plagiarism ruling

 "There is no alternative (to resignation) for her."

-The Duesseldorf university commission ruled that Schavan had "systematically and intentionally presented intellectual performance that in reality she did not generate herself".
+In Tuesday's ruling, the Duesseldorf University commission said Schavan had "systematically and intentionally presented intellectual performance that in reality she did not generate herself".

 The decision left Schavan without an academic title, an important symbol of status in German politics and business, as her degree programme in philosophy finished solely with a PhD.